 Over a third of the undernourished in the world (282 million) live in Africa, comprising a shocking 21 percent of the population of Africa.
 More than half of the worlds undernourished (418 million people) live in Asia.
 There were 46 million more people in Africa and 57 million more people in Asia undernourished in 2020 as compared to 2019, with the Sustainable Development Goal 2 pledge of ending hunger by 2030 looking like a distant dream.

-Our food system is broken and a just transition in agriculture and transformation of the food system is urgently needed to address the multiple challenges of climate and ecological crisis as well as livelihoods and food crisis.
+Our food system is broken and solutions to food insecurity are urgently needed to address the multiple challenges of climate and ecological crisis as well as livelihoods and food crisis.

 - Intergovernmental Panel on Climate Change, Climate Change 2021, The Physical Science Basis; https://www.ipcc.ch/report/ar6/wg1/downloads/report/IPCC_AR6_WGI_Full_Report.pdf